51 Market Street

 51 Market Street, also known as the William and Rosamond Clark House, is a historic house located between Madison and Monroe Streets in lower Manhattan in New York City.
 The two-story gambrelled house was built in 1824–25 in the late Federal style at a time when the Lower East Side was an affluent residential neighborhood.
 The original owner was apparently William Clark, a grocer.
 The upper two stories were added late in the 19th century.
-The house has been described as a "superb" example of the Federal style.
+The house has been described in the AIA Guide to New York City as a "superb" example of the Federal style.

 51 Market Street was designated a New York City landmark in 1965, and was added to the National Register of Historic Places in 1977.